amrahs-nurat/Jenkins-Docs/Project-3.md

 5. Login to Jenkins console and add Docker server to execute commands from Jenkins
 Manage Jenkins --> Configure system -->  Publish over SSH --> add Docker server and credentials
+Note: If we get error while Test the connection, then must be allow PasswordBasedAuthentication on the Ec2 Instance.

 6. Create Jenkins job